dimaga/drlnd-p1-navigation/Report.md

 In this project, A is a discrete value with one of four possible choices: go forward, go backward, turn left or turn right.
 However, S is a 37-dimensional float vector, holding the speed of the agent and distances to objects in front of it.
 Therefore, the array form of Q-function will not work here.
 Instead, Q-function is approximated by an Artificial Network.

-https://www.deeplearningbook.org/ is a good introduction to a Deep Learning, studying Artificial Neural Networks.
+https://www.deeplearningbook.org/ is a good introduction to Deep Learning, studying Artificial Neural Networks.
 Neural network consists of matrix multiplications by weights, stacked in layers, with non-linear transformations between them.
 In a classical example, a neural network takes pixel values as the input and predicts what type of an object it sees.
 For example, it can distinguish cats and dogs.

 In this project, the neural network predicts the cumulative reward of possible actions for the given state.
 That is, it represents a Q-function.
 This approach is called Deep Q Network.
 In 2013, Deep Mind successfully applied it to learn the agent to play Atari games at a super-human level by using screen pixels as state S and applying joystick commands as actions A. See their seminal paper at http://files.davidqiu.com//research/nature14236.pdf